Experienced software architect

 - Combined multithreading, GPUs, and distributed computing techniques to solve computationally intensive problems.

 - Over 15 years of experience as a hands-on technical and team leader.

 - Mentored several junior engineers and helped them grow in their position.

 - Managed engineering teams distributed across the US, India, Eastern and Western Europe.

 Software Engineer, Google Brain (Mountain View, CA)

-- More than doubled the speed and scalability of the Google Brain machine learning engine.
+- More than doubled the speed and scalability of the DistBelief machine learning engine, the precursor to TensorFlow.
 This resulted in annual savings exceeding $100 million.